Gdańsk Wrzeszcz railway station: General information

-The station was built and opened in 1870 as part of a new railway line from Szczecin to Gdansk.
-This was the third established railway line in Gdansk (the line Gdańsk-Tczew and the railway line No. 249 to the Port).
+The station was built and opened in 1870 as part of a new railway line from Szczecin to Gdańsk.
+This was the third established railway line in Gdańsk (the line Gdańsk-Tczew and the railway line No. 249 to the Port).

-On 2 January 1952 the SKM Trojmiasto suburban railway was opened, parallel to the existing line.
+On 2 January 1952, the SKM Trójmiasto suburban railway was opened, parallel to the existing line.

 The station features three island platforms, of which one functions as the regional commuter SKM stop and the other for long-distance services and the Pomorska Kolej Metropolitalna services.
 The platforms are accessible through two underpasses which connect all six platforms.
 The ticket offices are open all day long.

-The station used to be known as Danzig Langfuhr during Free City of Danzig era.
+The station used to be known as Danzig Langfuhr during Prussian/German rule and Free City of Danzig eras.

 Signal box

 In the early twentieth century (circa 1913) on the railway embankment a control room Gantry was built, the only one of its kind in northern Poland.
 Architects incorporated into it in the eclectic style of the district.
-In May 2015, in the face of intention to demolish this unique object by PKP (in all of Poland there are only 5 such signal boxes, all others are located in the Upper Silesia), it was added to the register of monuments.
+In May 2015, in the face of intention to demolish this unique object by PKP (in all of Poland there are only five such signal boxes, all others are located in the Upper Silesia), it was added to the register of monuments.

 Station building

+The current station building was opened on 30 November 2023.
+It replaced the old building commissioned on 8 March 1969.
+Present building features five teller windows, a waiting room, and a glass wall with a view on the adjacent bus terminal.
+Along with new building a biking garage was built, however, as of December 2023 it has not been opened yet.

+The station was previously renovated between 2014 and 2015.
+One new platform was built and existing ones were modernized.
+Accessibility of the station was improved by adding slip-resistant surfaces and aids for the visually impaired.
+Existing underground passage was also renovated.